nhthn/NiceScope/docs/notes.md

+## Temporal smoothing

+By default, STFT graphs are jittery.
+This makes it hard to concentrate on the all-important peaks when they're constantly jumping and wiggling around.
+There are two solutions to this:

+- Persistence of vision: show a translucent history of the last few FFT frames, similar to an oscilloscope.
+- Temporal smoothing: fake a smoother spectrum by using a low-pass filter on each individual displayed magnitude.
+(I suspect, although I'm not certain, that oscilloscope spectrum views employ envelope followers.)

+I went with temporal smoothing because it's easier to program and less likely to produce distracting effects.
+There's nothing wrong with a good CRT emulation, but the aesthetic of this scope leans more clean and minimal.

+## Pixel chunking

 In the high frequencies, there are usually several FFT bins per pixel.
 This causes a lot of CPU/GPU usage to draw for very small features, and makes the curves look noisy and unattractive.

 We propose a scheme that displays less data, but looks nicer.
 At high frequencies, group the frequencies together that belong to chunks of n pixels. (n is small, usually only 2 or 3, and increase that for HiDPI displays.)
 Each chunk displays only the highest amplitude of the bins it contains.